Table of Contents

 3. Understanding Membership Churn

-While attracting new members is essential for an association’s growth, so is retaining existing ones.
-Lapsed members’ non-renewals provide insights into where the association may have fallen short in delivering value or meeting expectations (and in most cases, the solution is fairly easy).
+Now, while attracting new members is essential for an association’s growth, so is retaining existing ones.
+Lapsed members’ non-renewals provide insights into where an association fell short in delivering value or meeting expectations.
+And in most cases, the solution is fairly easy.

-The churn rate works as an association’s health barometer and the pulse of its membership engagement.
-Analyzing churn data empowers membership associations to identify dissatisfaction patterns or unmet needs among members, ultimately leading them to craft and implement effective retention strategies.
-Moreover, engaging with lapsed members demonstrates a commitment to listening and responding to their concerns, which can help rebuild trust and encourage them to reconsider their decision to leave.
+Churn rate works as an association’s health barometer and the pulse of its membership engagement.
+Analyzing churn data lets membership associations identify dissatisfaction patterns or unmet needs among members.
+Ultimately, this well help them craft and implement effective retention strategies.
+Moreover, engaging with lapsed members demonstrates a commitment to listening and responding to their concerns.
+This can help rebuild trust and encourage them to reconsider their decision to leave.

-Utilizing CRM data, identifying the churn rate’s root causes, and developing proactive retention strategies are some steps associations can take to sharpen their value proposition for their members.
+Utilize CRM data, identify the churn rate’s root causes, and develop proactive retention strategies.
+This is how associations can to sharpen their value proposition for their members.

 Understanding Membership Churn